top of page

 Now, Reacher is a guy who literally lives out of one bag.
 So the idea behind my book, One Bag Life of a Mental Health Warrior, seemed like something that might resonate with him.

-Then he shared three mindset shifts that can help anyone live the One Bag Life.
+When he spoke again, he shared three mindset shifts that can help any of us embrace the One Bag Life.

 Mindset 1: Prioritizing What Truly Matters

 Reacher’s life is the epitome of simplicity.
 No house.
 No car.
-Everything he needs fits in a single bag.
-But this minimalism isn’t just about material things — it’s about emotional clarity.
+Everything he needs fits into a single bag.

-By stripping away the unnecessary, Reacher stays focused on what really matters: his values, his principles, and his mission — whatever that may be at the time.
+By stripping away the unnecessary, Reacher stays focused on what truly matters: his values, his principles and his mission—whatever that may be at the time.

-“Plus,” he added, “when you’re not distracted by the clutter of life, you make more room for the experiences that bring real happiness.”
+“Plus,” he added, “when you are not distracted by the clutter of life, you make more room for the experiences that bring real happiness.”

 Our Turn:

-I’ve lived this lesson myself.
-Years ago, I downsized my life — on purpose.
-I gave away boxes of things I thought I needed but never used.
-I stepped back from endless projects and let go of the pressure to live up to everyone else’s expectations.
+I learned this firsthand when I intentionally downsized my life.
+I gave away boxes of things I rarely used, stepped back from unnecessary projects and stopped trying to meet everyone else’s expectations.

 Mindset 2: Living in the Moment

 Reacher’s life is one of constant movement.
-He never stays in one place for long and rarely knows where he’ll end up next.
+He rarely stays in one place for long and often has no idea where he will end up next.

-That kind of uncertainty forces him to live in the moment — to fully engage with whatever is happening right now.
+That kind of uncertainty requires him to live in the moment — to fully engage with whatever is happening right now.

 Our Turn: